Skarlso/jsonpathv2/README.md

 # Travis Build
 [![Build Status](https://travis-ci.org/Skarlso/jsonpathv2.svg?branch=master)](https://travis-ci.org/Skarlso/jsonpathv2)

-# JsonPathV2 - Origin
+# JsonPath - Origin

 This gem was forked, than re-written from this Gem: [JsonPath](https://github.com/joshbuddy/jsonpath).
 Since the original owner clearly abandoned that project, I took the liberty to fork it, and start fixing it.
 Please feel free to submit any issues you may encounter.
 PRs are very welcomed.

-# JsonPathV2
+# JsonPath

-This is an implementation of http://goessner.net/articles/JsonPathV2/.
+This is an implementation of http://goessner.net/articles/JsonPath/.

-## What is JsonPathV2?
+## What is JsonPath?

-JsonPathV2 is a way of addressing elements within a JSON object.
-Similar to xpath of yore, JsonPathV2 lets you traverse a json object and manipulate or access it.
+JsonPath is a way of addressing elements within a JSON object.
+Similar to xpath of yore, JsonPath lets you traverse a json object and manipulate or access it.

 ## Usage